HaardhikK/Topic-Modeling/README.md

 such events is crucial for disaster management and response.
 We applied various preprocessing techniques such as word vectorization, data cleaning, stop-word removal, and manual removal of specific words to prepare the dataset.
-Subsequently,we employed four topic modeling algorithms:
+Subsequently,we employed four topic modeling algorithms:<br />
 Latent Semantic Analysis (LSA) <br />
 Latent Dirichlet Allocation (LDA)<br />
 BERT Transformer <br />